 In many cases, adding dental implants offer a better alternative, eliminating stress from the chewing system.
 When carefully placed in the bone of empty spaces, they mimic the roots of teeth.
 They bear the load that the natural teeth used to hold, sparing the neighboring teeth from excessive forces.
 In some cases, two implants may be used to build a bridge spanning from one solid titanium piece to another.

-Although the planning becomes more complicated with larger spaces, Dr. Reese knows how to bring the puzzle pieces together to fit any scenario.
+Although the planning becomes more complicated with larger spaces, Dr. Reese and Dr. Harvey know how to bring the puzzle pieces together to fit any scenario.
 Regardless of the scope of your treatment, the steps are similar to deliver a functional, brilliant smile.